Visiting from Malta

 If you’re visiting Australia from Malta, we’ve made changes to Medicare entitlement due to coronavirus (COVID-19).

 If we have your address, we’ll send you a new Medicare card.
-If you don’t get a card, call us on the Medicare general enquiries line to get your Medicare card number.
+If you don’t get a card, call the Medicare program to get your Medicare card number.
 You can use it instead of a card.

 Who can get it